codesystems/meta/channels/selenium/docs.md

 ### Testing Internet Explorer

-When testing parallel instances of Internet Explorer on Spoon, we recommend setting the following options in your test.
+When testing parallel instances of Internet Explorer with the Selenium Sandbox, we recommend setting the following options in your test.

 1. Force Internet Explorer to use the Create Process API
 2. Launch Internet Explorer with the -private flag (for **Internet Explorer 8+** only)